 Reseting all settings is our last-ditch effort to fix any underlying software problem that could be preventing your iPhone from getting notifications.
 This reset will all of your iPhone’s settings to factory defaults, so you’ll have to go back and reenter your Wi-Fi passwords and configure your favorite settings.

-To reset all of the settings on your iPhone, go to Settings -> General -> Reset and tap on Reset All Settings.
+To reset all of the settings on your iPhone, go to Settings -> General -> Transfer Or Reset iPhone and tap on Reset All Settings.
 You’ll be asked to enter your iPhone passcode, then confirm your decision by tapping Reset All Settings.
 After the reset is complete, your iPhone will restart itself.

 Repair Options For Your iPhone